What to Feed an Old Dog- Senior Moments

 Please tell me I helped you!

-I do hope I’ve either helped you realize you’re happy with what your dog is eating, or inspired you to start learning more.
+I’ve either helped you realize you’re happy with what your dog is eating, or inspired you to start learning more.

 What to feed an old dog – conclusion